ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

         expires_at=Timestamp(seconds=int(datetime.datetime(2030, 1, 1).timestamp()))
     )

-    # Send the request to the AOS instance gRPC gateway
+    # Send the request to the Aruna instance gRPC endpoint
     response = client.user_client.CreateAPIToken(request=request)

     # Do something with the response